undercode99/flask-movie-ddd/README.md

 This apps using the DDD (Domain Driven Design) approach, the application is divided into several parts including

-**1. Application layer**
+1. **Application layer**

    Inside this application layer is the layer that is responsible for receiving https requests, form validators, http responses, controllers

-**2. Domain layers**
+2. **Domain layers**

    In the domain layer is the layer that is responsible for the apps business, in the domain layer it is divided into services, abstract repositories, entities, and value objects.

-**3. Infrastructure layers**
+3. **Infrastructure layers**

    Is the layer in charge of the 3rd party, including the persistence layer for connection database or query

 ## Information API